appfair/App/docs/index.md

 The App Fair.app catalog browser itself does not have any integrated commerce facilities.
 Individual apps acquired through the Homebrew Casks catalog may have their own built-in trial and purchasing systems.
 The free open-source apps published through the Fairground Apps catalog may have options for patronage and sponsorship.

-#### How safe are the apps?

-Apps installed using the App Fair.app are granted the same system-level protections as all the other apps on your Mac, regardless of how they were acquired.
-This includes proactive defenses like _Gatekeeper_ and _XProtect_.
-They also benefit from ongoing analysis and remediation by the system's _Malware Removal Tool_.

-Apps acquired through the Homebrew Casks catalog are typically “notarized”, which means the app is from a registered developer and has been subject to scanning and compliance assessment.
-These apps, while signed, may or may not be “sandboxed”, and so may affect your system with elevated permissions.

-Apps acquired through the Fairground Apps catalog are always “sandboxed”, which means they are restricted in the activities that can be performed.
-Any ability to access your documents, photos, network, or peripherals will be identified in the app's description.
-The sum of the permissions that are requested by the app are summarized by the “Risk Level” that is displayed by the App Fair.app.
-This rating informs a user's decision whether to trust and install an app or not, and thus provide full disclosure to users of the potential impact of installing an app.

 #### What permissions do I need to install apps?

 To install apps from the Fairground Apps, the current user needs permission to write to the `/Applications/App Fair/` folder.
 In the event this is not writable by the current user, the app will attempt to escalate permissions to perform the installation, which will require an administrator password.